The Azores archipelago is Portuguese, but is situated very far away from the mainland in the middle of the Atlantic Ocean.

 The cats aren't a lot better, they're not really scary (what's are they going to do, bite my toe off?) but they are a bit skanky/underfed/flea-bitten/inbred.
 We felt a bit sorry for them so gave a couple of them some fish heads.
 It wasn't long before they came back with an army:

+but at least it included their cute (inbred) babies!!!
 But maybe skanky cats, scary dogs and lizards aren't your thing..
 Don't worry the Azores save their best wildlife FOR THE SEA:

-We saw dolphins and whales with the wonderful Picos de Aventura if you'd like to hear more about that perfect day, please check out this post
+We saw dolphins and whales with the wonderful Picos de Aventura if you'd like to hear more about that perfect day, please check out this post.

 5. Furnas